JamesMulqueeney/Deterministic-Atlas-Analysis/README.md

 12. `Single_Mesh_Alignment.R`

 # Python Scripts
-Python scripts used in the analysis, mainly in the processing and generating data.
+Python scripts are used in the analysis, mainly in the processing and generating of data.
 These are as follows:

 1. `Batch_Mesh_to_ASCII.py`: Used to batch convert binary .ply meshes into ASCII format.
 2. `Display_Control_Points_Final.py`: Used to display control points on atlas